softbankrobotics-labs/maplocalizeandmove/User_Guide-Best_Practices_for_Navigation.md

 (The representation of this map is shown below).

 When you are done with the mapping in both directions, you should logically be back to where you started, the MapFrame.
 Try to come back exactly at the starting position (MapFrame) then do a 360° turn, with a pause every 45°  by clicking the **Full Turn** button : it helps to improve the consistency of the map.
-Then click on the TODO check button named "Save/stop mapping".
+Then click on the button named "Save/stop mapping".

 Once the **Map** of the environment is saved, you will see a representation of the map on the screen.
 It is a representation only, because, as said earlier, Pepper uses pictures to localize itself and this representation is not made with the information from the lasers.